 HIGH DILUTES RADIOACTIVE

-It can now be said that the operative mechanism is most likely radioactivity, similar to tritium, an natural trace element isotope found in small quantities in the human body.
+It can now be said that the EM operative mechanism is most likely to include radioactivity, similar to tritium, a natural trace element isotope found in small quantities in the human body.

 The experiments by Nobel laureate Montagnier reveal a homeopathic signal at 1kH.
 Beta scintillation measures observed by Dr. Rolland Conte and his team show that homeopathic high dilutes emit high beta frequencies between ultra violet and gamma (Theory of High Dilutons).